Superrehtard/old_diaspora_wiki/Using-apache.md

      PassengerRoot /usr/lib/ruby/gems/1.8/gems/passenger-2.2.15
      PassengerRuby /usr/bin/ruby

-## Make diaspora accessible from apache as a rails rack app.
+## Make diaspora accessible from apache as a rails rack app

 Copy the complete diaspora application to  e. g.,  /usr/local/webapps to avoid troubles when apache can't access files in your ordinary home dir.